koding/kite/README.md

 ------------------

 Kontrol is the service registry and authentication service used by Kites.
-It is itself a kite, although we are planning to seperate it into two seperate kites.
+It is itself a kite, although we are planning to separate it into two separate kites.

 When a kite starts to run, it registers itself to Kontrol.
-Then, ohters can find it by querying Kontrol.
+Then, others can find it by querying Kontrol.
 There is also a Proxy Kite for giving public URLs to registered kites.

 Query has 7 fields: